yuzhang-deepmap/dazel/README.md

 # The command to run to invoke docker (can be changed to `nvidia-docker` for GPUs).
 DAZEL_DOCKER_COMMAND="docker"

+# The command used to send a job to a Docker container.
+Should never be
+# nvidia-docker.
+Change the default value if your docker is not under
+# system path.
+DAZEL_DOCKER_EXEC_COMMAND="docker"

 # The path to the Dockerfile to use to build the dazel image.
 DAZEL_DOCKERFILE="Dockerfile.dazel"  # in DAZEL_DIRECTORY